 Mrs. Gash saw a promising student and did everything she could to encourage her and help her realize her potential.
 I doubt she ever thought about me.
 She didn’t think about my siblings or the hundreds of kids who would be impacted through my mother’s own teaching career.
 Mrs. Gash didn’t know that almost 50 years later a woman would use her as an example of how to be a hero in your student’s story.
 The writer, woman she never met but who’s life she profoundly impacted.

-During my career in College Access and Scholarship Making, I have encouraged and helped over 2,000 students get to and through college.
+During my career in College Access and Scholarship Making, I have encouraged and helped thousands of students get to and through college.
 Among them are doctors, lawyers, and teachers.
 There are nonprofit leaders, social workers, and social media influencers.
 A couple work in politics, several are farmers, soil experts, and agricultural lobbyists.
 When I run into these students there are hugs, sometimes tears, and always amazing stories of what they are doing in their lives.

 About the AuthorFollow on Twitter Follow on Linkedin Visit Website More Content by Alyse Braaten